wyeworks/blog/source/_posts/2015-12-10-sometimes-its-good-to-be-shy.markdown

 Following this same rule, we can build software modules which depend upon interfaces that abstract nasty implementation details from the outside world.
-This means that--from a modules point of view--changes which might occur in other modules will be less likely to break something in this one, as well as changes to this module not propagating bugs to the whole system.
+This means that -- from a modules point of view -- changes which might occur in other modules will be less likely to break something in this one, as well as changes to this module not propagating bugs to the whole system.